frida/frida/CONTRIBUTING.md

 ### Rule

-Simple `if` statements in which the code is only one line don't need curly braces.
+Simple `if` statements in which the code is only one line should not have curly braces.

 #### Wrong